 Blue Badge Team

 - A current passport sized photograph with your name printed on the back

 - A £10.00 cheque or postal order made out to Oldham Council

-- Photocopied evidence of some form of ID such as birth certificate / passport / driving licence / marriage certificate / divorce certificate / civil partnership certificates ( please be aware that if originals of thse documents are sent, you will have to come to the Link Centre to collect them after we have processed your application.
+- Photocopied evidence of some form of ID such as birth certificate / passport / driving licence / marriage certificate / divorce certificate / civil partnership certificates ( please be aware that if originals of these documents are sent, you will have to come to Access Oldham in the Civic Centre to collect them after we have processed your application.

 - Evidence of your address in the form of a copy of recent Council tax or other utility bill.
 (Not required if you agree to us checking Council records to verify your address)